Tag Archives: science

 I agree with Professor John Hattie when he says that Enquiry sounds terrific and that the logic of Enquiry learning is well argued.
 The evidence, however, indicates that it is introduced too early.

-TIMSS Reports – Maths and Science Looking over the TIMSS Reports – Maths and Science for 2011 gives us the long range view of student progress.
+Maths and Science, TIMSS Looking over the Maths and Science, TIMSS Reports for 2011 — They give us the long range view of student progress.
 TIMSS stands for Trends in International Mathematics and Science Study.
-There has been an overall lift in student scores in Australia since 2011.
-However, the TIMSS Report for 2011 […]
+Discussion of the Report can be found at: http://www.acola.org.au Call science what it is!
+It’s not so hard!
+Overall improvement There’s…